rlustemberg/titanium-branch-deep-linking-attribution/README.md

 ### Android Module Installation

+#### Titanium 6.x SDK

+1. Navigate to the `android_ti6x/dist` folder (in the root directory of this repo) OR [download the zip file of the module](https://github.com/BranchMetrics/titanium-branch-deep-linking/blob/master/android_ti6x/dist/io.branch.sdk-android-1.6.1.zip)
+2. Extract the contents of io.branch.sdk-android-1.6.1.zip.
+3. Copy the `android` folder to your titanium `modules` folder.

+#### Titanium 5.x SDK

-1. Navigate to the `android/dist` folder (in the root directory of this repo) OR [download the zip file of the module](https://s3-us-west-1.amazonaws.com/branchhost/Branch-Titanium-Android-SDK.zip)
+1. Navigate to the `android/dist` folder (in the root directory of this repo) OR [download the zip file of the module](https://github.com/BranchMetrics/titanium-branch-deep-linking/blob/master/android/dist/io.branch.sdk-android-1.5.1.zip)
-2. Extract the contents
+2. Extract the contents of io.branch.sdk-android-1.5.1.zip.
 3. Copy the `android` folder to your titanium `modules` folder.

 #### Android note